Summary IconKey Takeaways

 Hevo Data Logo

-If you’re looking for a platform that just works, with no complex setup, no maintenance headaches, and real-time data delivery, Hevo is the answer.
+If you’re looking for a platform that just works without complex setup and maintenance headaches, but with real-time data delivery, Hevo is worth a close look.

-Unlike Apache NiFi, Hevo is a no-code, cloud-native ELT platform that allows you to replicate data in real time.
-It’s trusted by teams across industries to streamline their analytics and eliminate data silos, without writing a single line of code.
+Unlike Apache NiFi, Hevo is a no-code, cloud-native ELT platform that replicates data in real time.
+It’s trusted by data teams across industries to eliminate silos and streamline analytics without writing a single line of code.
+Hevo is built to move data into your data warehouse with significantly less maintenance overhead, and gives you better data lineage visibility than most DIY flows ever will.

 Key Features: